 Imogen has worked with the BBC’s Gardener’s World team which filmed Pensthorpe’s Millenium Garden, and advised the BBC’s Spring Watch programme which filmed wildlife in the different gardens at Pensthorpe for 3 consecutive years.
 Her horticultural interests are in mixed perennial and grass planting, planting for wildlife and dry gardens, as well as woodland habitats and edible gardening.

 Imogen designed and built the new Wave Line Garden, the Wildlife Habitat Garden and has extended the original Millenium Garden at Pensthorpe.

 About Kate Dumbleton:

-Always a keen gardener and having spent a year working on organic gardens in Australia, Kate retrained in 2011 to gain a double distinction at Level 3 in Horticulture at the Nottingham Trent University’s Brackenhurst college.
-She is also a member of the Mediterranean Garden Society.
+Always a keen gardener and having spent a year working on organic gardens in Australia, Kate re-trained in 2011 to gain a double distinction at Level 3 in Horticulture at the Nottingham Trent University’s Brackenhurst college.

 After winning the top student of the year award (The Peter O’Dell Trophy), Kate worked at STAA in Nottingham, managing a new heritage demonstration garden on a Grade II* listed site of 600 detached pleasure gardens, and the Hanbury Botanical Gardens in Italy.

-Kate is also qualified in Permaculture Design and a keen member of Ecoworks community gardens, the St. Ann’s Community Orchard and the Friends of Brackenhurst’s Victorian Walled Garden.
+When living in Nottingham, Kate qualified in Permaculture Design and was a keen member of Ecoworks community gardens, the St. Ann’s Community Orchard and the Friends of Brackenhurst’s Victorian Walled Garden.

 Previously, Kate worked in social research and project development for www.barkerlangham.co.uk cultural heritage projects, the RSWT’s Local Food programme www.localfoodgrants.org and ERDF and LSC environmental programmes.